yii-tools/forms/docs/input/date.md

 ## Field prefix

-This following code will generate a field for the date with prefix.
+The following code shows how to create a field for the date with prefix.

 ```php
 declare(strict_types=1);